skord/politbeero/README.md

 # Politbeero

-Politnbeero is Duma for beer.
+Politbeero is Duma for beer.
 Such is life.

 ## Politbeero Should